 Health economics of CAM

 ARCCIM senior researchers have been at the forefront of advancing the health economics investigation of CIM.
 Not only have we been instrumental in outlining an important roadmap and framework for future work in this area but we have also received significant external funding and conducted some of the first cutting-edge modeling in this important area of study.

 CAM use and practice in rural and urban health

-ARCCIM researchers have focused upon the role and use of CAM within rural health care, have explored CAM practice and provision in both rural and urban settings and have provided international leadership in the health geography of CAM in partnership with national and overseas partners.
+ARCCIM researchers have focused upon the role and use of CIM within rural health care, have explored CIM practice and provision in both rural and urban settings and have provided international leadership in the health geography of CIM in partnership with national and overseas partners.
 This research has attracted significant NHMRC competitive project funding.

 CAM use and practice in women's health

 This stream of the ARCCIM research program has received extensive funding from NHMRC and ARC via major competitive grants and Fellowships.
 ARCCIM researchers have focused upon the role and use of CIM with regards to pregnancy, menopause and other key women’s health issues.